What is Prevent?

 Engagement is a key part of our work.
 This can be best described as Neighbourhood Policing within a Counter Terrorism context.
 Prevent Officers work with local communities to identify tensions and grievances.
 They build relationships with key community contacts to provide reassurance and help build resilience.

-Prevent Officers aim to encourage ongoing discussions with communities in order to make sure that terrorism is prevented from taking root in our communities and neighborhood’s.
+Prevent Officers aim to encourage ongoing discussions with communities in order to make sure that terrorism is prevented from taking root in our communities and neighbourhood's.
 They support the wider engagement activities already taking place in schools, places of worship and community groups.
 Through this work we are strengthening communities in order to challenge the ideologies and messages of hate which could lead to terrorism.

 Partner Engagement is the key to building relationships with organisations and individuals locally who own a stake in managing risk and protecting vulnerable communities and individuals.